aire-program/aire-researcher-sandbox/governance/review_before_release_checklist.md

 # Review Before Release Checklist

 ## Data Safety
-- [ ] No PII (Personally Identifiable Information) is present.
+- [ ] Data anonymization or synthesis has been verified; no PII remains.
-- [ ] Data provenance is documented.
+- [ ] Data provenance is documented using `governance/data_provenance_template.md`.
-- [ ] Data license allows for intended use/release.
+- [ ] Data license supports the intended distribution and use.

-## Model Safety
+## Model and Workflow Safety
-- [ ] Model card is complete.
+- [ ] Model card is complete and current.
-- [ ] Performance metrics are verified.
+- [ ] Evaluation metrics are documented and reproducible.
-- [ ] Bias and fairness checks have been performed.
+- [ ] Bias and fairness checks have been reviewed.

 ## Documentation
-- [ ] README is clear and up to date.
+- [ ] README and usage docs are updated for this release.
-- [ ] Installation instructions are verified.
+- [ ] Installation and setup instructions are validated end-to-end.
-- [ ] Usage examples are provided.
-- [ ] License file is included.
+- [ ] Example notebooks and scripts run from a clean environment.

-## Code Quality
+## Ethical and Compliance Review
-- [ ] Tests pass.
+- [ ] Ethical/IRB considerations have been addressed where applicable.
-- [ ] No hardcoded secrets or keys.
+- [ ] Security and access controls align with institutional policy.
-- [ ] Dependencies are pinned.
+- [ ] Stakeholders have reviewed risks and limitations.